MateuszNaKodach/MateuszNaKodach/README.md

 [![Stack Overflow](https://img.shields.io/badge/-Stack%20Overflow-222222?style=flat-square&logo=stack-overflow&logoColor=white&link=https://stackoverflow.com/users/6715769/mateusz-nowak?tab=profile)](https://stackoverflow.com/users/6715769/mateusz-nowak?tab=profile)

 On my profile you can find many repositories, which show evolution of my programming skills.

-You may be scared also by some ugly projects from a long time ago (but this galaxy), but for me it's also valuable to show something like this, because it shows my progress.
+You may be scared by some ugly projects from a long time ago in this galaxy.
+Althoughm for me it's also valuable to show something like this, because it shows my progress.

-Below you can find some thoughts (mine or from others) which I composed for my everyday software developer manifesto.
+Below you can read some thoughts (mine or from others) which I composed for my everyday software developer manifesto.

 1. It doesn't matter how code on yours GitHub looks now.
 It's important how it was 2-3 years ago and what you have learned since then.
 This is the way to show that you have X years of experience - not 1 year repeated X times. ~ Me
 2. In programming, it doesn't matter what you can today, but what you will learn tomorrow. ~ Me
 3. Software development is a learning process.
 Working code is a side effect. ~ Alberto Brandolini in Introducing EventStorming
 4. Do or do not.
 There is no try. ~ Master Yoda in Star Wars: Empire Strikes Back
+5. The most important skills in programming... are programming language agnostic.
+For me it'd be Domain-Driven Design, Test-Driven Development, Design Patterns, SOLID, principles of oop and functional programming and of course Event Sourcing.
+Those methods, apart from providing high quality code, could give a real business advantage over the competition.

 <!--
 **nowakprojects/nowakprojects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.